02 Apr HSE Guidelines For Expectant Irish Mothers In Hospital

 The HSE has issued new guidelines following concerns from expectant mothers about restrictions being imposed on partners accessing labour wards in some hospitals.

-- Update is correct as of the last few hours (Evening of Thursday 2nd April), and we will keep you updated as things change.
+- Update is correct as of the last few days, and we will keep you updated as things change.

 - The update comes as the Institute of Obstetricians and Gynaecologists reassured pregnant women that they do not appear to be more likely to develop a serious illness if they contract Covid-19.